-To strengthen clinical nurse mentors' mentoring competence development, which can improve health system resilience in EU countries

-The guideline is based on:

-- critically evaluated research evidence and has been developed during the years 2018-2021 through the Erasmus+ project "Quality Mentorship for Developing Competent Nursing Students (QualMent)" - the leadership of an international team of experts with extensive knowledge and expertise in mentoring
+This European Union (EU) guideline aims to strengthen clinical nurse mentors' mentoring competence development, which can improve health system resilience in EU countries.
+The guideline is based on critically evaluated research evidence and has been developed during the years 2018-2021 through the Erasmus+ project - Quality Mentorship for Developing Competent Nursing Students (QualMent) under the leadership of an international team of experts with extensive knowledge and expertise in mentoring.